jieyu11/AtlStaveQAInfraRedAnalysis/README.md

       ./extras/SliceFinder.py extras/SliceFinder_Example_Files/Example_Stave7L_m55/frame_average.root
     + This will use an example .csv file from graham with 14 modules(it ignores the ones closest to the end of stave card (I Think).
+    + This also requires scipy to work.
+It is another python package that you may not be standard.